-Jointly commissioned with Europe Jacques Delors, this report was co-authored by leading financiers, scientists and policymakers from G7 countries and focused on how G7 leaders could put financial muscle behind what has been termed the eight largest economy in the world: the Ocean.
+Jointly commissioned with Europe Jacques Delors, this report was co-authored by leading financiers, scientists and policymakers from G7 countries and focused on how G7 leaders could put financial muscle behind what has been termed the eighth largest economy in the world: the Ocean.

 Contributors range from Claudio de Sanctis, Head of Deutsche Bank’s International Private Bank, Pascal Lamy, President of the Paris Peace Forum, Geneviéve Pons, Director General of Europe Jacques Delors, and Professor Anya M. Waite, CEO and Scientific Director of Canada’s Ocean Frontier Institute.